Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Mesoscopic regime

-\end{proposition} \begin{proof} See Appendix \ref{ap:riemann}. \end{proof} \begin{remark} The error terms in \eqref{zkas} are uniform in the parameters $\{\alpha_{k}\}_{k=1}^{m-1}$ belonging to $\Omega$ (cf. \eqref{omset}), $\{\tau_{k}\}_{k=1}^{m-1}$ belonging to a compact subset of $\mathbb{R}$ and $x_{0}$ belonging to a compact subset of $(-1+\delta,1-\delta)$.
+\begin{remark} The error terms in (\ref{zkas}) are uniform in the parameters $\{ \alpha_{k}\}_{k=1}^{m-1}$ belonging to $\Omega$ [cf. (\ref{omset})], $\{\tau_{k}\}_{k=1}^{m-1}$ belonging to a compact subset of $\mathbb {R}$ and $x_{0}$ belonging to a compact subset of $(-1+\delta,1-\delta)$.
 Furthermore, every such error term is an analytic function in the variables $\{\alpha_{k}\}_{k=1}^{m-1}$ whose derivatives with respect to $\alpha_{j}$ have the same order in $N$ and have the same uniformity property described above.
-Hence, in the remainder of this Section it will be implicit that the error terms involved are of this form. \end{remark} Now inserting the above asymptotics \eqref{zkas} into the differential identity \eqref{diffid}, we obtain \begin{proposition} Let $\varphi_{N}$ denote the characteristic function of the stochastic process $W^{(\eta)}_{N}(\tau)$ defined in \eqref{multint}.
-Then in the limit $N \to \infty$, we have
+Hence, in the remainder of this section it will be implicit that the error terms involved are of this form. \end{remark}